deniszholob/factorio-cheat-sheet/README.md

 # Factorio [Cheat Sheet App](https://factoriocheatsheet.com/)
-Cheat Sheet for [Factorio](https://www.factorio.com/) game: *"A compendium of the most common Factorio game facts, such as build ratios, tips/tricks, and links to further information".*
+Cheat Sheet for [Factorio](https://www.factorio.com/): *"A compendium of the most common Factorio game facts, such as build ratios, tips/tricks, and links to further information".*

 If you would like to contribute to the cheat sheet code/content, see `contributing.md`